jdbalsero/personal-dashboard/README.md

 ## Overview

-It is a personal dashboard with useful widgets to manage tasks, read news or weather investigation.
+It is a personal dashboard with useful widgets to manage tasks, calendar, read news or weather investigation.
 It was implemented using some pre-built components from previous projects where I was involved.

-Dashboard contains basically 3 widgets:
+Dashboard contains basically 4 widgets:

 - **Live Weather Widget:** Allows you to check the real time weather conditions from OpenWeatherMap API on your actual location (you need to allow access to your location) or just simply search for weather conditions in specific locations around the world.
 - **News Widget:** Allows you to check top-headlines from news divided by certain categories (general category is selected by default), you can change the category in the dropdown to check any other news.
 If you like you can also choose any new for more information.
 It was developed using information from GNews API.